 j.w.brascamp at gmail.com

-The Brascamp Lab for Visual Neuroscience at Michigan State University is seeking a Research Associate (postdoc) to begin in the Spring of 2021.
+The Brascamp Lab for Visual Neuroscience at Michigan State University is seeking a Research Associate (postdoc).

 Desired Qualifications: the ideal candidate will have excellent interpersonal and communication skills, and the ability to work independently.